aved991/ChatBot/README.md

 There are various chatbot open source framework in the internet.
 This ChatBot project is made using Neural Networks.
-But since we are too poor to afford it and lack "Swaggy-money", me fam & ma-bluds gonna use use the free plan Ciao!
+But since we are too poor to afford frameworks from the internet and lack "Swaggy-money", me fam & ma-bluds(my project participants) gonna use use the free plan
+Ciao!
 Enjoy(*drops mic)

 System requirements: